 Stingray has a firm, meaty texture that’s different from other fish.
-To cook, a sambal paste made up of various spices, Indian walnuts, and shallots is spread over the stingray before it’s wrapped in banana leaves and charcoal-grilled.
+To cook, a sambal paste made up of various spices, Indian walnuts, and shallots is spread over the stingray before it’s wrapped in banana leaves and then charcoal-grilled.

 20. Peranakan Cuisine

 Peranakan cuisine or Nyonya cuisine refers to the food of the Peranakans.
 The Peranakans are an ethnic group comprised of the descendants of early Chinese migrants who settled in Penang, Malacca, Singapore, and Indonesia between the 15th and 17th centuries.
 They inter-married with local Malays and produced a fusion of cultures that manifested itself in many ways, including their food.